Subham0207/HardAcclDSL/instruction.md

 - Editable node fields now persist into graph state (instead of staying as initial default values).
 - Frontend now captures and sends graph snapshot JSON to backend (`/api/lua/graph-snapshot`).
 - Frontend graph-to-AST conversion was intentionally removed; backend will own graph-to-AST mapping.
+- Backend now uses explicit `VisualScriptGraph...` naming for clarity:
+	- `VisualScriptGraphSnapshotDto`
+	- `VisualScriptGraphIndex`
+	- `VisualScriptGraphSnapshotAckResponse`
+- Backend helper index (`VisualScriptGraphIndex`) exists and can answer:
+	- what is connected to a pin
+	- what node owns a pin
+	- what node executes next via `exec-out -> exec-in`

 AST JSON contract (latest):
 - `kind` is the only node discriminator in API responses.